GSI-HPC/ltsm/README.md

 ...
 configured ltsm:

-build fsqapi library           : yes build tsmapi library and ltsmc : yes build ltsmfsq and lhsmtool_tsm : no build test suite               : yes
+build tsmapi library and ltsmc : yes build lhsmtool_tsm             : no build test suite               : yes
 ```
-and the console client *ltsmc* as well as the *fsqlib* are built only.
+and the console client *ltsmc* is built only.
 For building also the Lustre Copytool thus make sure the Lustre header files
 and the Lustre library `liblustreapi.so` are available and the paths are correctly specified e.g.
 ```
 ./autogen.sh && ./configure CFLAGS='-g -DDEBUG -O0' --with-lustre-src=/usr/local/include/lustre LDFLAGS='-L/usr/local/lib' --with-tsm-headers=/opt/tivoli/tsm/client/api/bin64/sample --enable-tests